-Issue Action Resources Lead & Partners Frequency Development Management New Development/Extensions/ Alterations Determine planning applications in line with planning policies Formulation and adoption of Design SPD Update guidance leaflet for local residents as necessary Consider the introduction of Article 4 Directions Withing existing budgets Planning services Ongoing Pavement •Determine planning applications in line with planning policies Planning services and highways/Enforcement Ongoing
+Issue Action Resources Lead & Partners Frequency Development Managemen Development Management New Development/Extensions/ Alterations Determine planning applications in line with planning policies Formulation and adoption of Design SPD Update guidance leaflet for local residents as necessary Consider the introduction of Article 4 Directions Within existing budgets Planning services Ongoing Pavement •Determine planning applications in line with planning policies Planning services and highways/Enforcement Ongoing

-Protection of areas with 'Southport Paviors'Pro-active surveys and monitoring Withing existing budgets Houses in Multiple Occupation HMO should be avoided if possible, to preserve the original use of single private dwelling Enforcing of unauthorised works Withing existing budgets Planning services and housing standards team Ongoing Unauthorised Developments Enforcement Protocol adopted highlighting priorities for action Proactive surveys and monitoring Enforcement action taken if necessary Withing existing budgets Planning services and local groups Ongoing Public Realm Public Realm Strategy Provide a public realm audit for the Conservation Area.
+Protection of areas with 'Southport Paviors'Pro-active surveys and monitoring Within existing budgets Houses in Multiple Occupation ●HMO should be avoided if possible, to preserve the original use of single private dwelling ●Enforcing of unauthorised works Within existing budgets Planning services and housing standards team Ongoing Trees •It is advised to do a tree management plan of all the trees which fall under the new Conservation Area boundary Hesketh Golf Club Ongoing Unauthorised Developments Enforcement Protocol adopted highlighting priorities for action Proactive surveys and monitoring Enforcement action taken if necessary Within existing budgets Planning services and local groups Ongoing Public Realm Public Realm Strategy Provide a public realm audit for the Conservation Area.
 The audit should identify historic details to be conserved and the range of existing and appropriate new materials for undertaken works.
 It should identify opportunities for reducing street clutter and themes and colours schemes for street furniture.
-It should present a guideline for new signs and painted lines Priorities set for future public real projects and funding opportunities explored Promote closer co-operation between highway engineers, planners, urban designers, landscape architects and conservation staff in order to produce and maintain a high-quality public realm Withing existing budget Regeneration, planning services and highways Ongoing General Ingli quality paone routin Untidy Buildings Enforcement protocol adopted (s215) Use of planning powers to ensure that buildings are suitable repaired and maintained Withing existing budgets Planning services Ongoing Monitor Condition •Undertake annual survey of the Conservation Area for the national Heritage at Risk register Withing existing budgets Planning services Annually Maintenance of Buildings •Regular repairs and maintenance of buildings.
-A maintenance guidance for owners have been produced by Sefton Council Conservation Team •Hedges and boundary treatments should be maintained and repaired regularly Owners Ongoing
+It should present a guideline for new signs and painted lines Priorities set for future public real projects and funding opportunities explored Promote closer co-operation between highway engineers, planners, urban designers, landscape architects and conservation staff in order to produce and maintain a high-quality public realm Within existing budget Regeneration, planning services and highways Ongoing General Untidy Buildings Enforcement protocol adopted (s215) Use of planning powers to ensure that buildings are suitable repaired and maintained Within existing budgets Planning services Ongoing Monitor Condition •Undertake annual survey of the Conservation Area for the national Heritage at Risk register Within existing budgets Planning services Annually Owners Ongoing

+Maintenance of Buildings •Regular repairs and maintenance of buildings.
+A maintenance guidance for owners has been produced by Sefton Council Conservation Team •Hedges and boundary treatments should be maintained and repaired regularly Environmental Impact •If energy efficiency improvements are desired an energy efficiency guidance for historic properties has been produced by Sefton Council Conservation Team Owners Ongoing